One of the deadliest federal prison units is closing

 The move comes just weeks after another man at Thomson, 32-year-old Victor Gutiérrez, was found unresponsive in the prison and died, according to a Justice Department press release.
 The department has not released his cause of death.

 Men at Thomson have also reported abuse at the hands of staff, including being placed in painful four-point restraints for hours or days at a time.
-Prompted by The Marshall Project and NPR's reporting, the Department of Justice's Inspector General launched an investigation into the deaths and alleged mistreatment.
+Prompted by NPR and The Marshall Project's reporting, the Department of Justice's Inspector General launched an investigation into the deaths and alleged mistreatment.

 The special management unit was originally housed at Lewisburg Penitentiary in Pennsylvania, a facility known for similarly high rates of violence among prisoners and shackling by staff.
 It's unclear whether the unit, which is meant to separate the most disruptive people in federal prison from the general population, will reopen elsewhere.
 A federal official familiar with issues at the prison said men transferred from Thomson will be housed at "comparable security levels in a different facility."